seanreed1111/sql-recipes/recipes.md

 ## Use a GROUP BY clause to arrange rows into groups.

 ## Discussion
 ## The summary statements shown so far calculate summary values over all rows in the result set.
-For example, the following statement determines the number of records in the mail table, and thus the total number of mail messages that have been sent:
+For example, the following statement deterMINes the number of records in the mail table, and thus the total number of mail messages that have been sent:
 ```sql
 SELECT COUNT(*) FROM mail;
 ```